-Pastoral and Professional Counselors
+Pastoral and Professional Mental Health Counselors

-According to the Clery Act, pastoral and professional counselors who are appropriately credentialed and hired by Penn State to serve in a counseling role are not considered Campus Security Authorities when they are acting in the counseling role.
-As a matter of policy, the Penn State Schuylkill encourages pastoral and professional counselors to notify those whom they are counseling of the voluntary, confidential reporting options available to them.
+According to the Clery Act, pastoral and professional mental health counselors who are appropriately credentialed and hired by Penn State to serve in a counseling role are not considered Campus Security Authorities when they are acting in the counseling role.
+As a matter of policy, the University encourages pastoral and professional mental health counselors to notify those whom they are counseling of the voluntary, confidential reporting options available to them.